the reversal

 By

 The reversal took decades.
-I still hear the pity sometimes, now directed at me as I journal in cafes or occupy public spaces doing nothing but looking around.
-Yet the more I engage in the reversal, the less audible the pity becomes.
-I suspect it’ll continue to reemerge, only with growing hits of shame as perhaps itself experiences the reversal, realizing it isn’t actually the thing, zero semblance of any truth, and its audience has moved onto actual living.
+I still hear the pity sometimes, now directed towards me as I journal in cafes or occupy public spaces doing nothing but breathing or looking around.
+Yet the more I engage in the reversal, the less audible it becomes.
+I suspect it’ll always be there, perhaps resurfacing with growing hints of shame as itself experiences a sort of upheaval: realization that it offers no thing, zero semblance of any truth, and its audience has moved onto actual living.

 Posted In ,